How to select a Football Data Provider?

 As you can see, at the time, it was pretty hard to find a football API data provider that wasn’t robbing me in daylight or just simply offering free but terrible data.
 But, now, five years later, after I started Sportmonks, there are quite a few decent to amazing middle segmented football API data providers out there.

-Well, then, how do you make a selection then?
+Well, how do you make a selection then?
 Here are five important characteristics of any API provider that you should take into consideration,

-Five great characteristics for a data provider
+Five great characteristics for a football data provider

 Many companies claim to have ‘the most accurate data’ or the ‘highest quality data,’ but you should never blindly trust these statements.
 Investigate properly before committing!